Introduction to Computer Graphics, Version 1.3

 - threejs/diskworld-1.html — Shows an animated model of a simple "car" driving around the edge of a disk, with "trees" made from a cylinder and a cone.
 Based on the previous sample program.
 From Section 5.1

-- threejs/MeshFaceMaterial.html — Shows how to use a MeshFaceMaterial on a cube and on a pyramid whose geometry is constructed by hand as an indexed face set.
+- threejs/vertex-groups.html — Shows how to use an array of materials on a cube and on a pyramid whose geometry is constructed by hand.
+This uses the "vertex group" feature of THREE.BufferedGeometry.
+This is also a version threejs/vertex-groups-indexed.html that represents the pyramid using the indexed face set pattern.
 From Section 5.2

 - threejs/textured-pyramid.html — Shows the same pyramid as the previous example, with a texture.
 Shows how to define texture coordinates for a three.js geometry.
 From Section 5.2